ToolJet/ToolJet/docs/docs/how-to/use-s3-presigned-url-to-upload-docs.md

 </div>

-- Go to the **Data sources** on the left-sidebar, you'll find that the **AWS S3 data source** is already added.
+- Go to the **Data sources** on the left-sidebar; you'll find that the **AWS S3 data source** has already been added.
 All you need to do is update the data source credentials.

 :::tip
 Check the [AWS S3 data source reference](/docs/data-sources/s3) to learn more about connnection and choosing your preferred authentication method.